Ziad-Abaza/Simple-Interactive-Quiz/README.md

 - Understand the importance of user experience and interface design.
 - Experiment with new features and techniques as I progressed.

----

-## Future Improvements

-- Add more categories and questions.
-- Implement user authentication and score tracking.
-- Integrate a backend for storing results.
-- Add animations and transitions for a smoother user experience.